model-checking/kani/docs/src/usage.md

 ## Usage on a package

-Kani is also integrated with `cargo` and can be invoked from a package as follows:
+Kani is integrated with `cargo` and can be invoked from a package as follows:

 ```bash
 cargo kani [OPTIONS]